FACTBOX-Key facts on Taiwan-China relations ahead of Taiwan elections

 China denies trying to meddle in the elections. - The United States is obliged to help Taiwan with the means to defend itself under the 1979 Taiwan Relations Act.
 China always reacts angrily to U.S. arms sales to Taiwan and has repeatedly demanded they stop.

 - China has the world's largest armed forces, which have been rapidly modernising adding stealth fighters, aircraft carriers and new submarines under an ambitious programme overseen by Xi.
 Taiwan's far smaller military is mostly supplied by the United States, and while well trained experts say the island could likely only hold out for a few days in the event of a Chinese attack unless Washington came quickly to its aid.
-(Writing by Ben Blanchard and Yimou Lee; Editing by Michael Perry)
+(Writing by Ben Blanchard; Editing by Michael Perry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)